r-geoflow/geoflow/CONTRIBUTING.md

 ### GitHub Pull Requests

-- development proposals shall be discussed first on the [geoflow-developers](https://gitter.im/geoflow-developers/community) chat room and then described through a Github issue.
+- development proposals shall be discussed first on the [geoflow discussions](https://github.com/r-geoflow/geoflow/discussions) and then described through a Github issue.
 - pull requests can provide agreement to license guidelines as text in the pull request or via email to the geoflow author/maintainer_  (see `Contributions and Licensing Agreement Template <#contributions-and-licensing-agreement-template>`_).  **This is only required for a contributor's first pull request.
 Subsequent pull requests do not require this step**
 - pull requests may include copyright in the source code header by the contributor if the contribution is significant (in general targeting a new core feature or a major enhancement of the geoflow core engine) and the contributor would like to claim copyright on their contribution.
 The copyright shall be handled under the current geoflow license (MIT).
 - all contributors shall be listed at https://github.com/r-geoflow/geoflow/graphs/contributors